-The air conditioning system can be operated to cool or heat.
-The mid-cockpit air conditioning unit is located behind a removable panel under the helm seat base.
-If installed, the optional cabin and head air conditioner is located behind the head toilet.
-Do not store items in these compartments.
-Items stored on or immediately next to an air conditioning unit could cause damage to the air conditioner or be damaged by heat or condensation.
+The reverse cycle air conditioner can be operated to cool or heat.
+The cabin and head air conditioner is located under the companionway steps.
+Do not store items in this compartment.
+Items stored on or immediately next to the air conditioning unit could cause damage to the air conditioner or be damaged by heat or condensation.
+The optional helm air conditioning unit is located behind a removable panel under the helm seat.

-To operate the unit(s), first turn ON the AIR COND and AIR COND PUMP breakers on the AC distribution panel (installed in the port companionway upper electrical cabinet).
-The temperature is controlled using the climate control panels in the port companionway upper electrical cabinet.
+To operate the unit(s), first turn ON all AIR COND and AIR COND PUMP breakers on the AC distribution panel.
+The temperature is controlled using the climate control panels in the helm seat cabinet (for salon and helm); port upper cabinet in the VIP stateroom (for VIP stateroom and head); and the cabinet aft of the starboard settee in the master stateroom (for master stateroom and head).